Are you looking for root canal treatment in Kitchener-Waterloo?

-During your appointment, we will provide anesthesia with a surgical grade, high strength, local anesthetic.
-This anesthetic solution is twice as strong as the anesthetic used for dental filling procedures.
-The only thing the patient will notice in response to the use of this anesthetic is a stronger or more profound sense of numbness around the tooth to be treated.
+During your appointment, we completely numb your tooth with a surgical grade, high strength, local anesthetic.
+This anesthetic solution (or dental freezing) is twice as strong as the anesthetic we use for dental filling procedures.

-Following treatment, you will be advised to avoid chewing hard and brittle foods that have the potential to damage your tooth.
-Root canal treatment increases brittleness and reduces fracture toughness of your tooth.
-For this reason, a post-operative crown is recommended to minimize the risk of future tooth fracture.
-Dr. Hornby typically follows up following treatment to ensure full healing prior and suitability for placement of a dental crown.
+Following treatment, it's important to avoid eating hard foods as this can cause damage to your tooth.
+Root canal treatment increases brittleness and reduces fracture toughness of teeth.
+For this reason, a post-treatment crown or "cap" is recommended to protect your tooth from a catastrophic fracture.